nais/doc/docs/basics/debug.md

 Ephemeral container is also useful when using security hardened images, such as with [distroless](https://github.com/GoogleContainerTools/distroless) or [chainguard](https://github.com/chainguard-images/images#chainguard-images).

 To run an ephemeral container in a pod, use the `kubectl debug` command.
-The following example starts a shell in a new ephemeral container named `my-pod-name-debug` in the `my-pod-name` pod:
+The following example starts a shell in a new ephemeral container named `debugger-id` in the `my-pod-name` pod:

 ```bash
 $ kubectl debug -it my-pod-name --image="cgr.dev/chainguard/busybox:latest" --profile=restricted -- sh